 What advice would you give to anyone wanting to get into the same line of work?

 Experience is key.
 Working directly in the field is the best way to learn the key skills and processes: develop your passions and understanding.
 My research placement transformed me from an average student to a high achieving one with the confidence and independence which is so essential for a postgraduate career.
 I’d say to anyone studying to network wherever you can, attend conferences, seminars, and meet people in the field; but most of all, keep trying and try to understand from the start that the field is difficult and being proactive and hard-working really does pay off in the end.

 How did studying at Plymouth help you?

-Plymouth provided the structure for not only completing a degree, but getting the best out of myself.
+Plymouth provided the structure for not only completing a degree but getting the best out of myself.
 I was able to attend conferences, weekly seminars in all areas of biological sciences, and network with experienced people through the closely-webbed departments.
 The greatest help to me and my career was the undertaking of a funded placement within the University following my second year.
 The development led to me graduating with a first class degree and awards for my cohort.
 While being encouraged to work independently, I had continuous support from academics, which has continued even after graduation.
-My time at Plymouth University was a solid foundation for my developing career.
+My time at the University of Plymouth was a solid foundation for my developing career.

 What is your favourite memory of studying at Plymouth?